CompuTec/processforce-docs/current/index.md

 1. Adjust system which ProcessForce will be working on to the add-on requirements.
 You can find it [here](./administrator-guide/system-requirements.md).
 2. Download files required for installation of CompuTec License Server and Add-on components.
 You can download it from [here](./processforce-releases/downloads.md).
 3. Install both components.
-You can find detailed information on how to do this [here](./administrator-guide/installation/first-installation/index.md).
+You can find detailed information on how to do this [here](./administrator-guide/installation/first-installation/license-server.md).
 ProcessForce will work in trial mode for 14 days since the first installation of CompuTec License Server.
 4. After the expiration of the trial mode, ProcessForce requires a valid license file to be used.
 You can obtain it from your ProcessForce provider – check [here](./administrator-guide/licensing/license-request.md) how to do this.
-Find out more about licensing [here](./administrator-guide/licensing/).
 5. ProcessForce is up and ready to work with.
 You can manage it, e.g. turn off, upgrade, by a standard SAP Business One add-on administration functionality: `Main Menu → Administration → Add-ons`.

 ## Main Menu and Functions